 Do you find yourself always picking up the same two or three types of wine when you’re shopping?
-Here are three delicious and rare varietals you may never have heard of or tasted before.
+Here are three delicious and rare varietals you may have never tasted before.
 Look for these unique wines the next time you’re shopping and get yourself out of that wine rut!

-With tart acidity, a little minerality (like licking a wet stone), juicy fruit (like green apple and peach), and just a touch of spice (tiny hints of tomatillo or jalapeno), this wine most closely resembles its offspring, sauvignon blanc.
-But it doesn’t have nearly as many fleshy fruit flavors and has none of the grassiness that Sauvignon Blanc is often known for.
+With tart acidity, a little minerality (like wet stone), juicy fruit (green apple and peach), and just a touch of spice (hints of tomatillo or jalapeño), this wine most closely resembles its offspring, Sauvignon Blanc.
+The difference is that it doesn’t have as many stone fruit flavors or grass notes.
 If you enjoy a crisp, clean, dry white with just a hint of fruitiness, try Fie Gris.
-It is a lovely, affordable, interesting alternative to the standby, everyday Sauvignon Blanc.
+It is a lovely, affordable, interesting alternative to generic white wines.

-Varietal history: An ancient parent of sauvignon blanc, today Fie Gris is found only in a select few vineyards in France’s Loire Valley.
-It is thanks to these select producers like Jacky Preys and Eric Chevalier that Fie Gris survived extinction.
+Varietal history: Fie Gris is found in a select number of vineyards in France’s Loire Valley.
+It is thanks to these producers like Jacky Preys and Eric Chevalier that Fie Gris survived extinction.

 Similar to: Sauvignon Blanc

-Pairs well with: Fish.
-Fie Gris is an amazing seafood wine and also cuts the heat of spicy foods.
-Try it with sushi or heavy Chinese food for a real treat.
+Pairs well with: Fie Gris is an amazing seafood wine and also cuts the heat of spicy foods.
+Try it with sushi, fish or Chinese food for a real treat.

-As is common with red wines from Western France’s Jura region (which is located near the Swiss border), Trousseau is light bodied, pale in color (almost to the point of resembling a dark rose), low in tannins and delicate in flavor.
-Its wines are typically aromatic with bright strawberry and cherry fruit notes and a pinot noir-like wet-leaf flavor.
-But Trousseau it is usually less earthy and slightly more fruity than pinot.
-If you’re looking for a lighter food-friendly red wine and you’re tired of Pinot Noir’s earthy funk, give Trousseau a chance.
+Trousseau is light bodied and pale in color (almost to the point of resembling a dark rose), low in tannins and delicate in flavor.
+Wines are typically aromatic with bright strawberry and cherry fruit notes and a wet-leaf flavor.
+Trousseau is similar to Pinot Noir, but usually less earthy than old-world Pinot and more fruit-forward.
+If you’re looking for a lighter food-friendly red wine, give Trousseau a chance.

 Similar to: Pinot Noir

-Pairs well with: Like Pinot Noir, Trousseau is a versatile food companion.
-It can accompany anything from spinach salad, to coq au vin, to pork chops.
+Pairs well with: Trousseau is a versatile food companion.
+It can accompany anything from spinach salad, to coq au vin or pork chops.
 Keep it in mind next Thanksgiving for something different to impress your guests.

-Due to its tannic nature, Tannat is usually aged in oak for a prolonged period of time to soften it.
-Some European and California versions of Tannat are pretty jammy and very high in alcohol, but most South American versions are well-balanced with acidity and fight the inclination towards alcoholic heat.
+This powerful wine is usually aged in oak for a prolonged period of time to soften it.
+Some European and California versions of Tannat are pretty jammy and very high in alcohol, but South American versions are well-balanced with acidity and fight the inclination towards alcoholic heat.
 They can usually age well for several years.